eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 > What are the design goals of this language?

-The principles behind the design of the language are multiple, here are some of the most important ones.
+Here's a list of some of the ideas motivating the design of Ceylon.
 The language should:

 * have a very regular syntax, and a uniform type system without primitively-defined special cases,